-As you know, during Windows 10 installation the system prompts creating a user account and grants local administrator privileges to this account.
-However, during the installation another built-in (hidden) administrator account is created, which is disabled for security reasons.
-In this article we’ll tell about the built-in Windows 10 Administrator account, what it is used for, how to enable or disable it, and reset the password.
+When you perform a clean installation of Windows, the system prompts you to create a user account and automatically grants it local administrator privileges.
+However, Windows installation creates another built-in (hidden) Administrator account that is disabled by default.
+In this article, we’ll look at the built-in Windows Administrator account, what it’s used for, how to enable or disable it, and how to reset its password.

-What is a Built-in Administrator Account on Windows?
+What is the Built-in Administrator Account in Windows

-The Administrator account is created automatically during Windows installation and is used to initialize the operating system.
-This account is then disabled and the user is prompted to create their account, which is added to the local Administrators group.
+The Administrator account is automatically created during Windows installation and is used to initialize the operating system.
+This built-in account is then disabled, and the user is prompted to create their own account, which is automatically added to the local Administrators group.

-The built-in Administrator is disabled by default in Windows 10 and Windows Server 2016.
-This account cannot be removed or excluded from the Administrators group.
+The built-in Administrator account in Windows is disabled by default.
+This user cannot be deleted or removed from the local Administrators group.

-Let’s take a look at some simple ways to enable the built-in Administrator account in Windows 10.
+Let’s look at simple ways to enable еру built-in Administrator account in Windows 11 and 10.
+You can:

 net user administrator /active:yes